Skip to main content

 8. There will be no more than 12 medium-sized concerts and no more than 2 large outdoor concerts per semester.

-9. In cases where it is clear that sound disturbance is not at issue, exceptions may be made to this policy by the Director of the Adele H. Stamp Student Union – Center for Campus Life or his/her designee.
-Such approval will be predicated upon the event sponsor’s understanding of and willingness and ability to comply with these guidelines.
+9. In cases where it is clear that sound disturbance is not at issue, exceptions may be made to this policy by the Director of the Adele H. Stamp Student Union – Center for Campus Life or their designee.
+Such approval will be predicated upon the event sponsor's understanding of and willingness and ability to comply with these guidelines.

 CO-SPONSORING